 China is not considered an unsafe country.
 I have never felt unsafe at any time, even though I was often traveling alone.
 I remember Chinese to be extremely friendly and helpful people.

 In almost every public building, there is a security check.
 Therefore, you should always have your passport with you.

 Even before taking the Metro, they will check your belongings.

 However, since China is extremely crowded, you should always have an eye on your belongings, especially, when taking the public transport.
 The crowd provides an easy game for pickpockets.

-The Great Firewall of China is blocking everything that is not approved by the Chinese government.
+While in ancient times, China was protected by the Great Wall of China, nowadays the Great Firewall of China is blocking everything that is not approved by the Chinese government.
 Therefore, services like Google, Facebook, Instagram, Wikipedia etc. are only usable with a so-called VPN.

 What is a VPN?

 VPN is the abbreviation for Virtual Private Network.
 For example, if you are using a VPN of the US, the servers “think” that you’d be in the US right now (even if in reality, you are in China) and you can use every online service that you can use from a normal US-Server, even if they are blocked in the place you actually are at that moment.

 Sometimes, it can be difficult to install a VPN from China, so make sure to check your options before your departure.